 We have processes in place to allow a graceful exit from the programme, although if any ASPIRE members have an issue with the ASPIRE system, staff or data/materials we request that we urgently are made aware so that they can be resolved prior to the departure from ASPIRE.

 Is there a minimum time commitment from each council?

-For an effective business uptake, in-kind support of 4 hours a week is
+For an effective business uptake, in-kind support of 4 hours a week is needed from network facilitators.

 Is every resource exchange currently being captured?